Lightstreamer/Lightstreamer-kafka-connector/README.md

 Every single connection is configured via the definition of its own Data Adapter through the `data_provider` block.
 At least one connection must be provided.

-Since the Kafka Connector manages the physical connection to Kafka by wrapping an internal Kafka Consumer, several configuration settings in the Data Adapter are identical to those required by the usual Kafka Consumer configuration.
+Since Kafka Connector manages the physical connection to Kafka by wrapping an internal Kafka Consumer, several configuration settings in the Data Adapter are identical to those required by the usual Kafka Consumer configuration.

 #### General Parameters